TheBookKnight/jsSeleniumChaiMocha/README.md

 1. Used NodeJS and NPM.
    Helpful resource: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
 2. Setup your editor or IDE.
 I used _Visual Studio Code_
+3. An extension to find Web elements.
+I used [ChroPath](https://chrome.google.com/webstore/detail/chropath/ljngjbnaijcbncmcnjfhigebomdlkcjo)
-3. _Optional_ I downloaded HomeBrew (since NPM might not downloaded the packages correctly)
+4. _Optional_ I downloaded HomeBrew (since NPM might not downloaded the packages correctly)

 ## Step 1: Download all necessary dependencies for Selenium